pkl-community/node-packages/pkl-eval/README.md

 # pkl-eval

-A very simple library that wraps the `pcl eval` command to interpret a fixed string as a Pkl module.
+A very simple library that wraps the `pkl eval` command to interpret a fixed string as a Pkl module.
 A stopgap until we have Typescript bindings.

 Supported flags: